LeeIsaac1201/freeCodeCamp/README.md

 - **Features:**
   - Sections for projects, contact information, and an about me page.
   - Customizable and visually unique design.
   - Links to professional profiles or additional resources.

----

-## Getting Started

-Each project is located in its respective directory within this repository.
-Follow the instructions in each directory's `README.md` file for setup and usage details.